Terms of ServiceContact UsReport a Bug

 If someone hears your song and decide to click your profile, we want to offer them a range of songs they can add to their playlists.
 Furthermore, in case it is a part of your goals to make some bucks from your music, having a library of songs will be a critical component to the later guide: to monetize your artist's music.

-Your artist’s collection of music is what we will refer to as your artist library—it’s what we’ll want to continuously build on over time to increase the impact of your artist, once you put it on streaming.
+Your artist's collection of music is what we will refer to as your artist library--it's what we'll want to continuously build on over time to increase the impact of your artist, once you put it on streaming.

 Before we go over how to get your music on streaming services, a quick recap.